Business Etiquette Dinner

-The 2015 Business Etiquette Dinner will be held on March 26 at the Robert H. Mollohan Research Center in Fairmont, WV.
+The 2016 Business Etiquette Dinner will be held on March 31 at the Bridgeport Conference Center in Bridgeport, WV.
 The event began with a “mocktail” reception at 6:00 pm followed by a seated multi-course meal at 6:30 pm.
 As each course was served, participants learned the acceptable etiquette from Lyla Grandstaff, certified etiquette consultant, and owner of Elements of Etiquette.

 The Business Etiquette Dinner is open to all Fairmont State students who wish to improve their ability to present a positive impression during a formal business dinner.
 Business representatives from the region are seated at each table to engage and interact with the students.